Constraining Neutrino Mass with the Void Weak Lensing Effect: Discussions and Summary

 \item The void density profile provides an effective approach for modelling the void lensing signal, as validated across different cosmologies (Fig.~\ref{Fig_theo_ESD}) and void size bins (Appendix~\ref{appendix_a}).
 This alleviates the need for full ray-tracing simulations and facilitates the development of emulator-based models for void lensing in future work.

 \end{enumerate}

 Looking ahead, there are several aspects to be investigated in future works.
 Firstly, a more delicate modelling of the void lensing signal and accurate estimation of the covariance are required for future applications to observational data.
 Ref.~\cite{Su2025} investigated the simulation-based inference (SBI) for void lensing modelling, while emulator-based approaches have also significantly facilitated cosmological analyses (e.g. Refs.~\cite{Aric2021, Mancini2022}).
 This also necessitates higher-fidelity mocks that incorporate more observational effects beyond the shape noise, such as imaging systematics, magnification bias and intrinsic alignments \cite{Lange2024}.

-Moreover, voids identified in redshift space are known to show properties distinct from those in real space \cite{rsd_void_vsf, rsd_void_xcorr}, which also merits more detailed investigations.
+Other effects not included in this work, such as baryonic feedback and RSD, might also modify void density profiles.
+Several works (e.g. Refs.~\cite{Paillas2017, Schuster2024}) have shown that baryonic effects have a minimal impact on the density profiles of watershed voids, and we therefore anticipate a similar result for DT voids.
+Nevertheless, voids identified in redshift space tend to show anisotropic density profiles \cite{Pisani2014, rsd_void_xcorr}, which leads to variations in the lensing signal.
+A possible approach to mitigate the RSD effect is to identify voids in the reconstructed galaxy catalogues, which has been investigated for measurements of the void-galaxy correlation function \cite{Nadathur2019, radinovic2023, Degni2026}.
+We leave a detailed discussion of these effects for future work.

+Furthermore, constraints on neutrino mass are subject to degeneracies with other parameters (such as $\Omega_m$ and $\sigma_8$ \cite{Ivanov2020, Elbers2025}), which may lead to an overestimation of the constraining power on $M_{\nu}$, as all other $\Lambda$CDM parameters fixed in this work.
+As voids provide information complementary to overdense regions, combining void lensing with other statistics, such as void size function and weak lensing ‘3x2pt’ analysis, will break parameter degeneracies and yield tighter cosmological constraints.
+These synergies also facilitate our future extensions of this framework to more cosmological parameters beyond $M_\nu$.
 In addition, analogous to galaxy-galaxy lensing, tomographic analyses of void lensing have the potential to enhance the constraining power, owing to both the redshift evolution of void properties and the increased void sample size \cite{Euclid_neutrino}.
-Furthermore, combining void lensing with other probes, such as void clustering, void size function and other weak lensing probes including the standard ‘3x2pt’ analysis, can break parameter degeneracies and yield tighter cosmological constraints.
-These synergies also facilitate our future extensions of this framework to more cosmological parameters beyond $M_\nu$.

 In conclusion, our investigations based on mock data demonstrate that void lensing effect provides an effective and complementary probe for constraining neutrino mass with cosmological surveys.
 We anticipate that void lensing will help promote the cosmological constraints in existing cosmological surveys, including DESI, \textit{Euclid} \cite{Euclid_overview}, KiDs, DES, HSC, as well as future programs, such as MUST \cite{MUST_paper}, CSST \cite{CSST_overview} and LSST \cite{lsst_paper}.